EdiTechStudio/Beta-ETS/challenges/README.md

-This folder contains the coding challenges that I complete.
+This folder contains the coding challenges that I have completed.